 Having epilepsy does not usually stop people travelling by air.
 However, long journeys, 'jet lag', or a change in sleeping pattern can trigger seizures for some people.

 You might want to talk to your GP or specialist about when to take medication if you are planning long distance travel.

-It is a good idea to take enough medication for the whole trip, as some drugs may not be available or may have a different name in other countries.
+It is a good idea to take enough medication for the whole trip, as some drugs may not be available, or may have a different name, in other countries.
 Your GP or the drug company that makes your medication may be able to tell you more about this.

 It is recommended that you keep all your medication (in its original containers) in your hand luggage.
-Airport security regulations allow you to carry medication liquids up to 100ml in your hand luggage.
+Current airport security regulations allow you to carry medication liquids up to 100ml in your hand luggage.

-You will only be able to take liquid medication in a container larger than 100ml if you have a letter from your GP or specialist explaining about your epilepsy and the medication you take, and a copy of your prescription.
+You will only be able to take liquid medication in a container larger than 100ml if you have a letter from your GP or specialist explaining about your epilepsy and the medication you take.

+You will also need a copy of your prescription.
 Airport security staff may open the container to screen the liquids at the security point.

-Visit epilepsysociety.org.uk/living-epilepsy/travel
+Visit epilepsysociety.org.uk/travel -and-holidays

-getting work
+Getting work